hstreamdb/docs-next/docs/develop-with-kafka-api/compatibility.md

 ## Features not supported in Apache Kafka

-HStream do not support below Kafka features now(we plan to support them in the later version):
+HStream does not support below Kafka features now(we plan to support them in the later version):

 - Kafka transactions